Seattle, Washington, United States

 What makes it all tricky is that both bets can work.
 Embedded teams really do catch problems earlier.
 Central teams do clean up the mess of competing definitions.
 Each approach solves something real, just not everything.
 Which is why companies keep swinging back and forth, convinced the next structure will finally hold.

 We pretend organizational design is architecture, permanent structures on solid foundations.
 It isn’t.
-It’s gambling.
+It’s more like an informed roll of the dice.
 You’re betting on where information needs to flow, which problems matter most right now, and whether proximity beats perspective.
-Like any gambler on a losing streak, we keep doubling down, convinced the next hand will be different.
+Like any gambler, we double down, convinced the next hand will be different.
 Embed deeper.
-Centralize harder.
+Or we walk away from the table: centralize harder.
 Split the difference.
 Each bet feels right until it doesn’t, but by then we’re already shuffling for the next deal.

 Embedded teams bet on proximity.
 Plant Sales Ops in the weekly pipeline review and they’ll catch the offhand mutter about “the quote approval process taking too long.”
 Put Product Ops in sprint planning and they’ll see technical debt pile up in real time.
 Context flows sideways, through overheard comments and evasive phrasing.
 I once sat through a sales standup where nothing official was announced, but everyone somehow knew quotas were about to reset, signaled in the VP’s refusal to give numbers.

 But proximity warps perspective.
-Sit too long with Sales, and every problem looks like a pipeline problem.
-Sit with Product, and everything needs a technical solution.
+In Sales, every problem starts to look like a pipeline problem.
+With Product, every answer turns into a technical fix.
 Without some gravitational center, embedded teams drift until they become indistinguishable from their hosts, just with better spreadsheets.

 Centralized teams bet on altitude.
-From above you can see patterns: three teams building the same dashboard, four different definitions of a “qualified lead,” everyone optimizing for their own local maximum while the global system quietly fails.
-But altitude brings its own blindness.
-Dashboards glow green while the business burns.
+From above you can see patterns: three teams building the same dashboard, four different definitions of a “qualified lead,” everyone optimizing for their own local maximum while the bigger machine grinds.
+But altitude brings its own kind of blindness.
+Dashboards glow green but hide building issues.
 Processes look elegant but no one follows them.
 Central teams spend months aligning on definitions while the organization builds workarounds for the workarounds.

-That kind of adaptation looks clever, but it corrodes belief.
+That kind of adaptation looks clever, but it eventually corrodes belief.
 The people who care most burn out first, tired of re-explaining the same value, re-learning the same lessons, re-building the same relationships.
-The rest learn a different lesson: that caring too much about any structure is naive.
-They become organizational nihilists, going through the motions of whatever model is current while knowing it’s temporary.
-“What’s our operating model?” becomes a joke told over drinks, answered with a shrug and “Check back next quarter.”
+The rest learn a different lesson: that caring too much about any structure leaves you exposed.
+They become organizational nihilists, going through the motions of whatever model is current while knowing it is temporary.
+They keep their heads down, nod through the slide deck, and treat every new structure as theater.
+The joke over drinks is not pure cynicism; it's a survival tactic.

 Reorgs are rarely about learning anyway.
 The deck always includes a “lessons learned” section, as if we’d been running controlled experiments.
 But I’ve been in the rooms.
-The reasons are messier.
+The reasons are usually much messier.
 Embedded feels chaotic, so someone senior wants more control.
 Centralized feels slow, so someone else wants more autonomy.
 A new exec arrives with their playbook.
-A key person leaves and the collective reorganizes around the gap.
+A key person leaves and everyone shuffles to cover the hole.

-It isn’t science; it’s hope.
-If we just arrange the boxes differently, information will flow, decisions will be faster, problems will be clearer.
+It ultimately isn’t science, but hope.
+If we just arrange the boxes differently, information will flow differently, decisions will be faster, problems will be clearer.

-Over time, the pattern becomes obvious: start with embedded because it feels responsive, watch it fragment, overcorrect to centralized because it feels controlled, watch it ossify, try a hybrid that gets the worst of both, return to embedded “but smarter this time.”
+Over time, the patterns become obvious: start with embedded because it feels responsive, watch it fragment, overcorrect to centralized because it feels controlled, watch it calcify, try a hybrid that gets the worst of both, return to embedded “but smarter this time.”
 No move feels wrong while you’re making it.
 Only afterward does the pattern become embarrassingly obvious.

 The smartest ops leader I knew didn’t bother fighting the loop.
 She made her team restructure-proof.
 Light documentation that could travel.
 Relationships across functions.
 Tools that worked in any configuration.
 When I asked what she thought about a latest shift, she just shrugged: “We’ll keep doing the work.”

 That’s the real truth.
-The best companies don’t “solve” centralized versus embedded.
+The best teams don’t even try to “solve” centralized versus embedded.
 They make the structure irrelevant.
 They build relationships strong enough that information flows regardless of reporting lines.
 Metrics clear enough that alignment doesn’t require another meeting.
 Trust deep enough that proximity and perspective balance naturally.
+Over time, they stop tripping over the same fault line that keeps reappearing in every reorg.
 But that’s culture, not a reorg.
 And culture can’t be fixed with a PowerPoint.

-Last month, I heard about yet another reorganization.
+Last month, I heard about yet another reorganization at a friend's company.
 A new template, a new slogan, probably the same arrows pointing a new direction.
-Someone asked if I thought it would work.
+I was asked if I thought it would work.

 “It’ll work until it doesn’t,” I said.